bspeice/speice.io/_drafts/isomorphic-apps.md

 That decision was to be the last thing that kinda worked in this process.

-The first issue [I ran into](https://www.reddit.com/r/rust/comments/98lpun/unable_to_load_wasm_for_electron_application/) while attempting to bundle everything via Webpack is a detail in the WebAssembly spec:
+The first issue [I ran into](https://www.reddit.com/r/rust/comments/98lpun/unable_to_load_wasm_for_electron_application/) while attempting to bundle everything via `webpack` is a detail in the WASM spec:

 > This function accepts a Response object, or a promise for one, and ...
 > **[if it] does not match the `application/wasm` MIME type**, the returned promise